U.S. Supreme Court will not allow extension in Wisconsin mail-in ballot deadline

 Last week, the court split 4-4 in a case from Pennsylvania, handing a loss to Republicans hoping to curb the counting of mail-in ballots received after Election Day.

-Reporting by Lawrence Hurley and Jan Wolfe; Editing by Sandra Maler, Peter Cooney and Gerry Doyle
+Reporting by Lawrence Hurley and Jan Wolfe; additional reporting by Kanishka Singh; Editing by Sandra Maler, Peter Cooney and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.